Leopoldo Gasparotto: Biography

 The son of Luigi Gasparotto and Maria Biglia, he was born in Milan into a Friulian family of progressive ideas; before the advent of Fascism his father had been deputy and minister in the Bonomi I Cabinet with the Italian Democratic Social Party.
 After graduating in law at the University of Milan, he carried out his military service in the mountain artillery, with the rank of Lieutenant.
-A passionate mountaineer, he was also appointed an "academic" of the Italian Alpine Club (an honor reserved for members who had achieved exceptional mountaineering feats without the help of mountain guides) and became a mountaineering instructor in the military school of Aosta.
+A passionate mountaineer, he was also appointed an "academic" of the Italian Alpine Club (an honour reserved for members who had achieved exceptional mountaineering feats without the help of mountain guides) and became a mountaineering instructor in the military school of Aosta.
 However, his firm anti-fascist convictions prevented him from rising in rank, as he refused to join either the Fascist University Group or the Fascist union.
 During the interwar period, Gasparotto worked as a lawyer but became known for his role as a creator of new climbing routes in the Alps, and in 1929 he travelled to the Caucasus, where he made the first ascent of Mount Giulchi (4,400 meters) and the first ski ascent of Mount Elbrus.
 In 1933 he made the first solo ascent of the east side of Mont Blanc, and in 1934 he explored and climbed in Greenland, discovering the Milano and Roma glaciers and the Savoia peninsula, which he christened with their names.

 After the fall of Fascism on 25 July 1943, Gasparotto (who had joined the underground Justice and Freedom movement in the 1930s and the Action Party in 1942), along with his father and other Milanese anti-fascists including Alfredo Pizzoni, who acted as spokesman, founded an "Inter-Party Committee" that asked General Vittorio Ruggero, commander of the territorial defense of Milan, to organize the defence of the city against the Germans and to provide weapons to the anti-fascists, offering to fight the Nazis alongside the soldiers.
 Gasparotto and Pizzoni also planned to establish a "National Guard" made of volunteers that would defend the city.
 After the proclamation of the armistice of Cassibile on 8 September, Gasparotto was among the founders of the National Liberation Committee of Milan; along with his father, Pizzoni, Riccardo Lombardi and Girolamo Li Causi, he again requested weapons from General Ruggero, who tried to buy time, and along with Mario Martinelli and others he set up a recruiting center for the National Guard, which in a few hours was able to gather some seven hundred volunteers.